Lothagam

 Lothagam is a geological formation located in Kenya, near the southwestern shores of Lake Turkana, 55 km from Kanapoi.
 It is located between the Kerio and Lomunyenkuparet Rivers on an uplifted fault block.
-Lothagam has deposits dating to the Miocene-Pliocene period and numerous palaeontological finds have been recovered here.
-Archaeological sites dating to the Holocene are also found at Lothagam, including the Lothagam Lokam harpoon site and the Lothagam North Pillar Site.

-Background
+Archaeology

 Bryan Patterson from Harvard University was, in 1967, the first to carry out paleontological research at Lothagam.
 Meave Leakey has also carried out extensive paleontological research at Lothagam.

+Miocene and Pliocene

+Miocene-Pliocene deposits and numerous palaeontological finds have been found at Lothagam.

+Holocene

+Archaeological sites dating to the Holocene have been found at Lothagam, including the Lothagam Lokam harpoon site and the Lothagam North Pillar Site.